Topics included in this article:

 Ensure there are no fingerprints or other smudges/dust collected on the dome.

-- Carefully clean the dome with a soft cloth or a non-abrasive alcohol wipe.
+- Carefully clean the dome with a soft and clean lint-free cloth or a non-abrasive alcohol wipe.

 Camera Image is Solid Black